AtanasovAleksandar/mfe-apps/README.md

 # mfe-apps

-in order to start this app you need to have node version >12 (best to use version v14.15.3) yarn installed in you computer
+in order to start this app you need to have node version >12 (best to use version v14.15.3) and yarn installed in you computer

-how to start this app
+How to start this app:

-1. Go open cmd and navigate to root folder
+1. open cmd and navigate to root folder
   - yarn install
   - yarn start
 2. open new cmd and navigate to navbar